Chinnanchiru Kiliye: Casting

 Newcomer actress Swathika plays the lead role as Indhu in the series, alongside actor Naresh Raj was cast as the male lead Karna, marking his first series as a lead actor.
 Thirumathi Selvam fame Abitha was cast as Sugana, marking her return after Maari.
-Jangiri Madhumitha was cast as Jayanthi, marking her full-fledged return to television series after a hiatus of 5 years.
+Jangiri Madhumitha was cast as Jayanthi, marking her full-fledged return to television series after a five-year hiatus.

-In August 2025, Sujitha was cast as Lakshmi in Special Appearances.
+In August 2025, Sujitha was cast as Lakshmi in special appearances.
+In January 2026, Rekha Harris was cast as Usharani in special appearances.

 Release

-On 21 June 2025, the first Launch promo was released, which gave a brief insight in both Karna and Indhu’s lives.
+On 21 June 2025, the first Launch promo was released, which gave a brief insight in both Karna and Indhu's lives.
 It began airing on Zee Tamil, from 21 June 2025 on Monday to Saturday at 19:00, replacing Gettimelam time slot.